Super Dimensional Fortress Macross II: Lovers Again: Model kits

-Bandai released a 1/100 scale model kit of the VF-2SS Valkyrie II.
+Bandai released a 1:100 scale model kit of the VF-2SS Valkyrie II.
 The model was capable of transforming into Fighter, Gerwalk and Battroid modes, but required the swapping of hip joints for each mode.
 The kit also included additional sprues for assembling the Super Armed Pack.

 Several companies have made garage kits of the VF-2JA Icarus, as well as additional parts to convert the Bandai Valkyrie II into an atmospheric mode fighter without the Super Armed Pack.

-Evolution Toys announced the release of a 1/60 VF-2ss Silvie Gina version for Fall 2015.
+Evolution Toys announced the release of a 1:60 VF-2ss Silvie Gina version for Fall 2015.

 Video games

 Banpresto released an arcade game adaptation of Macross II in 1993.
-The game was a side-scrolling shooter, where the player controlled a VF-2SS Valkyrie II and battled Marduk units on the screen.
-Transformation was attained only by acquiring lettered icons (B for Battroid, G for Gerwalk, F for Fighter).
-Players were armed with lasers and a limited number of smart bombs.
+The game is a side-scrolling shooter, where the player controls a VF-2SS Valkyrie II and battles Marduk units on the screen.
+Transformation is attained only by acquiring lettered icons (B for Battroid, G for Gerwalk, F for Fighter).
+Players are armed with lasers and a limited number of smart bombs.
 They can only advance to the next stage if they reach a certain number of points.

-Characters, mecha and story elements from this OVA are featured in the Sony PlayStation Portable videogame Macross Ultimate Frontier, the sequel to Macross Ace Frontier (2008).
+Characters, mecha and story elements from this OVA are featured in the Sony PlayStation Portable video game Macross Ultimate Frontier, the sequel to Macross Ace Frontier (2008).
 Ultimate Frontier was released in Japan in October 2009.